Your Children Need You to Advocate for Their Education.

 KEEPING IT REAL

-The following track, "Sabotage", speaks about the unfortunate extremes in educational disparities and mis-education that many Black children endure, but disparities and mis-education are perpetrated on Black children in "good" schools too:
+The following track, "Sabotage" by Jitu the Jugganot, speaks about the unfortunate extremes in educational disparities and mis-education that many Black children are faced with, but disparities and mis-education are perpetrated on Black children in "good" schools too...

 "Your book gave me strength."